-Berachah Children's Home began when Pastor Kiran took two abandoned tribal children into his home.
-Today, Berachah Children's Home is home to close to 200 children.
+Berachah Children's Home began when Pastor Kiran took two abandoned tribal children into his home and today, Berachah Children's Home is home to about 200 children.
 Outside of the home, Berachah has mobilized foster families to care for 6 HIV positive children, in accordance with Indian government regulations.

 Berachah Ministries also offers additional programs designed to strengthen families and other vulnerable youth, such as a sewing program for widows and a nutritional program for children in the surrounding slum communities.

 Pastor Kiran and his wife Lakshmi have two children of their own, Grace and Benny.

 Yesu and Blessy were two children saved from a life of begging and poverty through Berachah Children's Home.
 Watch their story here.